yaroslav-softcode/paste-pen/README.md

 To delete an inserted image, right-click it in the "Select" mode.

 💻 Download
-Download the ready-to-use .exe file from the Releases page.
+Download the ready-to-use paste_pen.exe file from the Releases page.

 📜 License
 This project is licensed under the MIT License.